yousaf2018/AutoTrackSAMYOLO/README.md

 ## 🔗 Integration with EthoGrid

-AutoTrackSamYOLO is the official training companion for EthoGrid.
+AutoTrackSAMYOLO is the official training companion for EthoGrid.

 - While SAM 3 is incredible for initial annotation and zero-shot tracking, it is computationally heavy for real-time applications.
 For analyzing hours of footage efficiently, a lightweight detector like YOLO is preferred.
-- Use AutoTrackSamYOLO to label a small subset of your videos and train a custom YOLO model.
+- Use AutoTrackSAMYOLO to label a small subset of your videos and train a custom YOLO model.
 - Load your trained .pt model into EthoGrid.
 - Perform in-depth, real-time behavioral analysis (velocity profiling, zone preference, interaction metrics, turning angles) on massive datasets with high efficiency.